MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 a graphical representation of modules having their specific functions for image processing, image visualization, and image interaction.

-The three basic module types (ML, Open Inventor and Macro Module) are distinguished by their colors:
+The three basic module types (ML, Open Inventor and Macro module) are distinguished by their colors:

 {{< bootstrap-table table_class="table table-striped" >}}